kbase/cdm-task-service/README.md

 Copy `test.cfg.example` to `test.cfg` and fill it in appropriately.

 ```
-pipenv sync --dev  # only the first time or when Pipfile.lock changes
+uv sync --dev  # only the first time or when uv.lock changes
-pipenv shell
-PYTHONPATH=. pytest test
+PYTHONPATH=. uv run pytest test
 ```

 ### Exit from prototype status